10 Historic Taverns In New York City You Need To Try

 “A tavern is a place where madness is sold by the bottle.” – Jonathan Swift

 Only in New York City can you throw down an ice-cold draft beer at the exact same historic taverns where George Washington gave a rousing farewell to his troops at the end of the American Revolutionary War (Fraunces Tavern), author O. Henry wrote his famous short story “Gift of the Magi” (Pete’s Tavern), actress Mae West first took the stage (Neir’s Tavern) and Beat Generation author Jack Kerouac got eighty-sixed multiple times (White Horse Tavern).
 In fact, New York City has earned its storied reputation as a drinking town for more than 250 years and, according to The New York Times, “the history of drinking in America goes straight through the heart of New York.”
-So, grab a pint and raise a glass as we toast some of NYC’s oldest and most acclaimed watering holes – the colorful taverns, legendary bars and historic dives that have contributed to the rich history of drinking in New York City.
+So take a break from all the weird things to do in NYC at night you've been checking off your instagram list, grab a pint at one of these great historic NYC taverns, and raise a glass as we toast some of NYC’s oldest and most acclaimed watering holes – the colorful taverns, legendary bars and historic dives that have contributed to the rich history of drinking in New York City.
 Here are the 10 historic taverns in New York City you definitely need to try:

 2 | Pete’s Tavern | “New York’s Oldest Original Bar.”
 Established during the Civil War in 1864 and located in the historic district of Gramercy Park, Pete’s Tavern claims to be the oldest continuously operating tavern in the Big Apple.
 The building that houses Pete’s was actually constructed in 1829 as the Portman Hotel.
 According to legend, author and Tavern regular O. Henry (William Sydney Porter), wrote his famous 1905 short story “The Gift of the Magi” while seated in the front booth at Pete’s (an outside awning exclaims, “The Tavern O. Henry Made Famous”).
 In addition, children’s author Ludwig Bemelmans (1898-1962) reportedly scrawled out a draft for the first Madeline picture book on the back of a menu while drinking here.
 The Tavern itself make an appearance in O. Henry’s short story “The Lost Blend.”
 Originally known as Healy’s Café, the Tavern became known as Pete’s after it was purchased by Peter Belles in 1922.
 During the Prohibition era, Pete’s Tavern served as a speakeasy disguised as a flower shop (with a fake refrigerator leading to the back room bar!).
 Although known for its Italian-American cuisine, Pete’s also serves Jumbo 10-Ounce Burgers and Sandwiches, as well as O. Henry Chicken Wings.
 During the winter holidays, Pete’s Tavern is magically transformed into simply one of the best Christmas decorated restaurants in New York City.
 By the way, Pete’s has made an appearance in several popular TV series over the years such as Seinfeld, Spin City, Sex and the City, Nurse Jackie, Law & Order and The Blacklist.